 Make Your Bed

-I like to keep a mixture of 2 cups of water and a teaspoon of dish soap (basically a DIY all-purpose cleaner) in a spray bottle under the sink.
+Keep a microfiber cloth within arms reach so you can immediately wipe up spills and crumbs.
+I also like to keep a mixture of 2 cups of water and a teaspoon of dish soap (basically a DIY all-purpose cleaner) in a spray bottle under the sink.
 I use this to pre-treat pretty much anything as soon as it’s cool enough to do so.
-If a dish, or pan, cools off too much, things can start to cake on and become really tough to clean.
-Spray with this solution and let them soak while eating.
+If a dish or pan sits in the sink without a pre-treat, food starts to get hard, and that caked-on food will be much harder to clean later.

 Your refrigerator is one of the hardest working appliances in your home.
 Often overlooked, it endures spills, stinky odors, and overcrowding daily.
 Regular cleaning will keep your refrigerator in tip-top shape and your food fresher.

 It’s a no-brainer that if you spill something, it should be cleaned up right away.
 This includes keeping items clean on their way into the fridge.
-For example, wipe the lid of the pasta jar with a smear; catch the glob of jelly running down the side of the bottle… you get the picture.
-This cleaning habit will prevent unnecessary food from becoming caked onto your fridge.
+Wipe jars and bottles before returning them to the fridge, so nothing gets sticky.

 Once a week, check for spoilage and throw anything away that doesn’t look (or smell) good.
 Next, wipe down the doors and the top of the refrigerator with a microfiber cloth dampened with a mild dishwashing liquid and water.
 Fridge door handles, especially, should be wiped frequently.
-And, of course, the fridge should be emptied entirely a few times a year and cleaned inside and out.
+And, of course, a few times a year, you should deep clean your fridge.

 Take Off Your Shoes & Hang Up Your Coat

-Growing up, my sister and I had this habit of stepping into the house, shimmying out of our jacket, school bag, and shoes, and literally just leaving it exactly where we dropped it.
-Both of my parents were very adamant that the front entrance of our home had to look tidy at all times.
-However, I would say I’ve improved on my good cleaning habits since moving in with my husband, Chad.
+Growing up, my sister and I had this habit of stepping into the house, shimmying out of our jacket, school bag, and shoes, and literally just leaving them exactly where we dropped them.
+However, I’d like to brag that I no longer do this, and you shouldn’t either.

-Whether it’s dusting your nightstands, organizing the linen closet, or mopping highly trafficked areas, checking one or two cleaning tasks off your to-do list each day will keep housework from feeling overwhelming.
-It’s a good cleaning habit!
+So whether it’s dusting your nightstands, organizing the linen closet, or mopping highly trafficked areas, checking one or two cleaning tasks off your to-do list each day will keep housework from feeling overwhelming.